DamjanT1988/DamjanT1988/README.md

 - Customize themes and layout systems such as **Themify Ultra**
 - Use AI to enhance productivity, analyze complexity, and improve development workflows
 - Translate complex requirements into clear, valuable end-to-end solutions
 - Bring a **business-aware perspective** from years of entrepreneurial work
+- **Document projects** by academic practice and preference, in detail and understandable

 ---